Lacro59/playnite-gameactivity-plugin/README.md

 * add plugin data in game details

 ## Warnings
-* Get sensors id and elements id with "HWiNFOSharedMemoryViewer".
+* Get sensors id and elements id with "HWiNFOSharedMemoryViewer" or "Reporting to gadget".
 * The fps with HWiNFO is got with "rivatuner statistics server".
 * The average data is visible if "enable log" is checked.